CHAPTER 18: Resonating Souls

 Tina nodded meekly in agreement.

+Meanwhile, Daisuke walked to the center of the room and began pacing back and forth, a hand beneath his chin as he deliberated his next move.
 His mind raced as he vividly recalled the filing cabinet in Reginald's study.
 If he aimed to devise the perfect escape plan, he needed access to the manor's blueprint.
-Yet, his search of the library had yielded no results; the filing cabinets remained the only other likely place where he might find what he sought.
+Yet, his search of the library had yielded no results.
+The filing cabinets remained the only other likely place where he might find what he was looking for.

 But how do I get there?
 I'm sure the door is being watched considering my circumstances.

-Daisuke glanced around the room, hoping the décor might inspire an idea.
+Daisuke glanced around the room, hoping the décor might spark an idea.
 To his delight, he spotted something even better.
 Tina peered out from under the sheets as he carefully stacked a few pieces of furniture to help him vanish into the upper layer of the ceiling.

-After painstaking effort and the destruction of countless spiderwebs, Daisuke finally maneuvered through the musty and dimly lit space until he reached a familiar room beneath his feet.
-After confirming that the coast was clear by cautiously peering through the seams in the woodwork, he carefully made his way outside, utilizing the ceiling-high shelf as a foothold.
+After painstaking effort and the destruction of countless spiderwebs, Daisuke finally maneuvered through the musty and dimly lit space in the ceiling until he arrived at a familiar room.
+After confirming that the coast was clear by cautiously peering downward through the seams in the woodwork, he carefully made his way outside, utilizing the ceiling-high shelf as a foothold.
+Little did Daisuke know however, that by simply coming in physical contact with it, he had unwittingly activated a small transmutation circle etched into the floorboards of the ceiling.

 Hacking the Game Didn't Go as IntendedWhere stories live.
 Discover now